crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 estimateGas: true
 ```

-In this example, we will also reduce the size of the transaction sequence to get results easier to understand:
+In this example, we will also reduce the size of the transaction sequence to make the results easier to understand:

 ```yaml
 seqLen: 2